Mercurial vs. Git: How Are They Different?

-Mercurial is a free distributed version control system.
+Mercurial is a free, distributed version control system.
 It's also referred to as a revision control system or Mercurial source control.
-Mercurial is used by software development teams to manage and track changes across projects.
+It is used by software development teams to manage and track changes across projects.

-Mercurial launched in 2005.
-But it's popularity has since faded.
+It launched in 2005.
+But its popularity has since faded.
 It still has a handful of large development organizations using it — including Facebook, Mozilla, and World Wide Web Consortium (W3).
 But it only has about 2% of the VCS market share.